liaosunny123/PlayerTitle/README.md

 # Description
-PlayerTitle is a plugin designed for WHU Minecraft University.You can use this plugin to register your course name and distinguish you from others.
+PlayerTitle is a plugin designed for WHU Minecraft Server.You can use this plugin to register your course name and distinguish you from others.
 # Command
 PlayerTitle only suppose basic command for our special aim.
-You can use command belowing to execute special aim.
+You can use command below to execute special aim.

     Common Usage:
     /pt about ---Get this plugin's basic information.